sortagreg/Android-MVVM-Example/README.md

 ```

 Then, back in the Fragment, you can call to this method, and observe the
-returned LiveData and update your UI with the contained data
+returned LiveData and update your UI with the contained data.
+When the
+background database or network requests finish, they post their updates
+to this Object, triggering a UI update.

 ```kotlin
 viewModel.getAllEmployees().observe(this, Observer { employeeList ->